lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

         z = c^d mod n
    ~~~

-   If the integer z is not between 0 and n-1, output "decryption
-   error", and stop.

 4. Convert the integer z to a byte string Z of length nLen, most
    significant byte first (see NOTE below):